All Episodes

 Nothing like this is going on.

-Consumer confidence is high, and yet, miraculously, for the first time in American political history, modern political history, the economy wasn't a factor.
+And yet, miraculously, for the first time in American political history, modern political history, the economy wasn't a factor.

 A good economy was not a factor.

-I said, Why is that?
+I said, why is that?

-Well, our economy is so strong, the American people expect it.
+Well, our economy is so strong.

 That's right.